 MA: Marketing Authorization

-Medicinal products must obtain MA (L5121-8 French Public Health Code) before being introduced to the European or French market.
+Medicinal products must receive an MA (L5121-8 Public Health Code) before being introduced onto the European or French market.

 - a substance or composition presented as having curative or preventive properties with respect to diseases, or

-Generally, the following are the main stages in the lifecycle of a medicinal product, from development to commercialization.
+Generally, these are the main stages in the lifecycle of a medicinal product, from development to marketing.

-The purpose of preclinical trials is, in particular, to verify the tolerance of molecules in vitro in animals, conduct toxicological tests, and study the pharmacokinetics of the molecules (in short, to observe how quickly the molecules act, are absorbed, or are eliminated).
+The purpose of preclinical trials is, in particular, to verify the tolerance of molecules in vitro in animals, to conduct toxicological tests and to study the pharmacokinetics of the molecules (in short, to observe how quickly the molecules act, are absorbed, or are eliminated).

 Clinical research is divided into three main phases: